Skip to main content

 Must-Try Dishes: Duck Breast (prix-fixe rotation), Pork Chop with Garlic Confit, Escargot de Bourgogne

-What makes it special: Occasional prix-fixe nights deliver classic French courses at fair pricing.
+What Makes it Special: Occasional prix-fixe nights deliver classic French courses at fair pricing.

 7.7

-$$$$ Walnut Creek
+$$ Walnut Creek Sushi

 Tiny café merging grab-and-go boxes with made-to-order rolls; limited hours but tidy cuts and fair pricing.
 Works for low-key dates when you want sushi without the scene.